-Here are 5 modern abstract logo examples that accurately portray key elements of company brands.
+This article provides 10 modern abstract logo examples that accurately portray key elements of company brands.

-5 Abstract Logo Examples
+10 Abstract Logo Examples

 The Airbnb logo may appear to be completely abstract, but it actually combines several meaningful symbols that strongly represent core values of the business.
 The logo itself appears to be an abstracted heart shape.

 The Airbnb brand guidelines indicate that the logo was carefully designed to showcase symbols for people, places, love, and the letter “A” in a single shape.